 What it is: Outer space.
-A place only a few select people will ever have the opportunity to not only visit space but undertake a what does space smell likespace walk.
+A place only a few select people will ever have the opportunity to not only visit space but undertake a space walk.
 Whilst their noses may never physically be exposed to the atmosphere of space, their suits and helmets reportedly return with a smell that can often be hard to put words to.
 I wonder if there is more to space than we realise.

 Is it void of such a concept or is it filled with its own unique odours?